 HAN 10 Match abandonment If the referees, due to unforeseen circumstances abandon a match, the match shall be subject to the following:

-HAN 10.1 If the match has passed the 12.5 minutes mark, the result at the point of abandonment stands and will be the final result.
+HAN 10.1 If the match has passed the 9 minutes mark (10 minutes for knockout matches), the result at the point of abandonment stands and will be the final result.

-HAN 10.2 If the match has not passed the 12.5 minutes mark, the match shall be replayed as close to the original circumstances as possible with the players who were eligible to play at the point of the original fixture.
+HAN 10.2 If the match has not passed the 9 minutes mark (10 minutes for knockout matches), the match shall be replayed as close to the original circumstances as possible with the players who were eligible to play at the point of the original fixture.

 HAN 12 Player injuries IHF rules 14:10 and 14:11 shall apply; however, the 2nd paragraph of rule 4:11 shall be suspended.

-HAN 13 Resin Use of resin is not permitted.
-In the event of an individual or team found to be using resin, referees will swap the match ball and report its usage to the Competitions Committee.
+HAN 13 Resin Use of resin is permitted in the Championship divisions only.
+Use of resin is not permitted in the Trophy and Shield divisions.
+In the event of an individual or team being found to be using resin in a Trophy or Shield match, referees will swap the match ball and report its usage to the Competitions Committee.